 The diet seems more frequently adopted by people with autoimmune diseases.
 There are currently no studies on how an all-meat diet might affect health, but Dr. Rhonda Patrick has hypothesized that it may have something to do with caloric restriction.
 See the clip below of Dr. Rhonda Patrick on the Joe Rogan Show between 2:06-6:10 for a deeper explanation:

-One of the greatest challenges with classic caloric restriction (see part 1) is the distraction of persistent hunger.
+One of the greatest challenges with classic caloric restriction (How to Fast) is the distraction of persistent hunger.
 The carnivore diet may overcome this hurdle.
 By eating only meat, satiety mechanisms prevent adherents from consuming excess calories.
 By consuming the same food, the monotony drives them to eat even fewer calories.

 Carnivore dieters may be in a state of caloric restriction, but they may be missing out on some of the greatest benefits from fasting.
-In a 2014 Cell Metabolism study, scientists reported that “Calorie restriction achieved by high-protein diets...had no beneficial effects on lifespan.”4 Researchers hypothesized the determining factor in this result was mTOR activation, a protein sensor that modulates the elimination of damaged cells and mitochondria (referred to as autophagy, which we’ll explore more in part 3).
+In a 2014 Cell Metabolism study, scientists reported that “Calorie restriction achieved by high-protein diets...had no beneficial effects on lifespan.”4 Researchers hypothesized the determining factor in this result was mTOR activation, a protein sensor that modulates the elimination of damaged cells and mitochondria (referred to as autophagy, which we explore more in Anti-Aging Benefits of Fasting).